johncch/Anima/readme.md

 ### Anima.Frame

+Frame object.
+Represents one or more animations to be executed concurrently.

 Create a new frame:

     var frame = new Anima.Frame();

-#### Queue
+#### Frame.Queue

-    frame.queue(element, options, duration [, delay] [, callback])
+    frame.queue(element, options, duration [, delay] [, timingFunction]  [, callback])

-returns the frame object
+returns the frame object.
+Supports object notation as well.

 ### Anima.Runner

 Returned from the `play()` or `step()` functions

-#### Abort
+### Anima.Abort/Runner.Abort/Frame.Abort

-Abort the current sequence of animations
+Abort the current sequence of animations based on the scope of global (Anima), a play sequence (Runner) or a frame (Frame)

     runner.abort();

-#### Finish
+#### Anima.Finish/Runner.Finish/Frame.Finish

-Finish the current sequence of animations i.e. force to the last frame
+Finish the current sequence of animations i.e. force to the last frame based on the scope of global (Anima), a play sequence (Runner) or a frame (Frame)

     Anima.finish([performCallback])

-or
+finishes all current running animations, or

     runner.finish([performCallback])

+finishes the animation runned by the current runner.
 Finish takes an optional `performCallback` boolean.
 If the boolean is not provided, it is assumed to be true.
 If the boolean is false, callbacks will then not fire.

 ## Limitations

+* Currently, if the transition does not trigger an actual change (there is no property change), the callbacks will not fire.
+This is consistent with the CSS TransitionEnd property being fired.
+Unfortunately, this means that a bunch of things break.
+Will consider fixing this in the future.
 * Since this is CSS based, don't apply multiple animations on a single element at once.
 It's ok to have multiple properties in one animation unit, but don't apply multiple animation units concurrently on one element.
 Bad things will happen
 * The list of supported CSS properties is currently very limited.
 It will be added as I use and require more.
 Feel free to make a pull request or feature request